 The transactional nature of the business is interesting.
 As the platform owner, you receive revenue from every sale, whether or not you took an active role in it.

-We at Dinarys hope that this article helped you in your journey to creating a two-sided marketplace platform.
+We at Dinarys hope that this article on how to build a two sided marketplace helped you in your journey to creating a two-sided marketplace platform.
 For more advice or consultation at any stage of development, please fill out the form below.